hchilukuri1010/IDS2024F/exam/exam1/README.md

 24) NEED TO ANSWER

-Name the two different categories of logical reasoning and provide and example of each class.
+Name the two different categories of logical reasoning and provide an example of each class.
-+
++ Deductive Reasoning: If all humans are mortals and I am a human therefore I am a mortal.
++ Inductive Reasoning: If the sun rises from the East then the sun will rise from the eat as well tomorrow.

 What does it mean if two Boolean propositions are equal?
-+
++  Two Boolean propositions are equal if they produce the same truth value under all possiblities.

 26) Need Answer
 27) Need Answer
-28) Need Answer
+28) The answer is 1683.
+The way I got to this answer is that I saw that the first term is 3 and the difference between the first and second terms is 3.
+Then I realized that the final number is 99 and there are 33 numbers.
+I factored 3 out of the equation.
+Then I used a formula from my previous HW to get the answer 1683.
 29) Need Answer
 30) Need Answer
 What types of fundamental uncertainties can you identify in nature?
 Which one is intrinsic?